patrick-crawford/WEB422-Backup/notes/angular-components-1.md

 ### Creating our first Component (Using "ng generate")

 In Angular, adding a component manually can be a little tedious.
-At a minimum, the following 3 files must be created / edited (assuming our component is called **foo**):
+At a minimum, the following 3 files must be created / edited (assuming our component is called **foo** and we don't wish to use an [inline template](https://angular.io/api/core/Component#template)):

 * New **foo.component.ts** file:  This file must specify the component **class** (typescript)
 * New **foo.component.html** file:  This file must specify the component **template** (html)